rhodricusack/foundcog_pipeline_cusackrh/README.md

 * Relate connectivity of voxels with their video selectivity (c.f., Laura)

 ### Structural, T2
+* Normalise from these
+* Quantify structures?

+## Other Major Analysis Directions
+### MVPA: Bayesian and Searchlight
+* Bayesian MVPA may be more sensitive
+* Searchlight MVPA to give us whole brain maps of semantic representation and so on

+### Cerebellum
+* Graham's interest.
+Maedbh King, Joern Dierdichsen etc
+* Should do some QA on cerebellar data (e.g., check coverage)

+### Surface analysis
+* If we keep getting T2 structural, we could run surface-based analysis

 ## Log of development
 ### 2021-10-10 [RC]